-Want to learn how to calculate container counts for the 21 Day Fix?
+Want to learn how to calculate containers for the 21 Day Fix for your favorite recipes?
 I’ll show you how easy it really is!

-One of the biggest questions I get is how to calculate containers for a recipe, especially when cooking a soup, casserole, or a chili where different food groups are mixed together.
+Guys, I get this question all the time, so if you ever wondered how to calculate containers for a recipe, especially when cooking a soup, casserole, or a chili where different food groups are mixed together, you are not alone!

-For example – let’s take this recipe – one of the most popular on my site:
+For example – let’s take this 21 Day Fix Recipe – one of the most popular on my site – and I will show you how I figured out the containers:

 1 1/3 cups shredded cheddar cheese – 4 blue